 Tromsø, a city in Norway, is a major cultural hub 350 kilometers north of the Arctic Circle.
 It’s famed as a viewing point for colorful Northern Lights, with a season that last from September throughout March.
 From 20 May to 20 July the midnight sun shines, which makes it possible to participate in various activities around the clock.
 The city’s historic center, on the island of Tromsø, is distinguished by its centuries-old wooden houses.
 Here you find art, history, sophistication, good food and an infamous nightlife in a bustling, tiny city.
 All of it, though, is surrounded by spectacular scenery that is visible from everywhere in town.
 The city is home to the world’s northernmost university, as well as research institutes and satellite based industry.

 The Arctic Cathedral

-where can i buy viagra in port elizabeth The Arctic Cathedral, built in 1965, is the city’s most recognizable landmark.
+The Arctic Cathedral, built in 1965, is the city’s most recognizable landmark.
 This distinctive structure was inspired by Northern Norway’s landscapes, and features an original glass mosaic.
 In summer, the cathedral’s Midnight Sun Concerts are an excellent prelude to viewing the midnight sun.